beyondcode/docs.beyondco.de/resources/docs/1.0/basic-usage/ssl.md

 ## Using a reverse proxy (like Nginx)

-Alternatively, you can also use a proxy service - like Nginx or HAProxy - to handle the SSL configurations and proxy all requests in plain HTTP to your echo server.
+Alternatively, you can also use a proxy service - like Nginx, HAProxy or Caddy - to handle the SSL configurations and proxy all requests in plain HTTP to your echo server.

 A basic Nginx configuration would look like this, but you might want to tweak the SSL parameters to your liking.